Professional edition active

 Many fibroids are asymptomatic; approximately 15 to 30% of patients with fibroids develop severe symptoms (1).
 Fibroids can cause abnormal uterine bleeding (eg, heavy menstrual bleeding, intermenstrual bleeding).
 Bleeding can be severe enough to cause anemia.

-Symptoms and signs reference
+Symptoms and signs references

 1. 1.
-Havryliuk Y, Setton R, Carlow JJ, et al: Symptomatic Fibroid Management: Systematic Review of the Literature.
+Havryliuk Y, Setton R, Carlow JJ, et al. Symptomatic Fibroid Management: Systematic Review of the Literature.
 JSLS 21(3):e2017.00041, 2017. doi:10.4293/JSLS.2017.00041

 Diagnosis of Uterine Fibroids

-When imaging is indicated, ultrasonography (usually transvaginal) is typically the preferred first-line test.
-If submucosal fibroids with an intracavitary component are suspected due to abnormal uterine bleeding, saline infusion sonography may be done.
-In saline infusion sonography, saline is instilled into the uterus, enabling the sonographer to more specifically visualize the uterine cavity.
+If submucosal fibroids are suspected due to abnormal uterine bleeding or infertility, saline infusion sonography may be performed.
+In saline infusion sonography, saline is instilled into the uterus, improving visualization of the uterine cavity.
+Alternatively, hysteroscopy can be used to directly visualize suspected submucosal uterine fibroids and, if needed, to biopsy or resect small fibroids.

 Treatment of Uterine Fibroids

-• Hormonal or nonhormonal medications to decrease bleeding (eg, nonsteroidal anti-inflammatory drugs [NSAIDs], tranexamic acid, estrogen-progestin contraceptives, or progestins)
+• Hormonal or nonhormonal medications to decrease bleeding (eg, nonsteroidal anti-inflammatory drugs [NSAIDs], tranexamic acid, estrogen-progestin contraceptives, or progestins) Hormonal or nonhormonal medications to decrease bleeding (eg, nonsteroidal anti-inflammatory drugs [NSAIDs], tranexamic acid, estrogen-progestin contraceptives, or progestins)

 • Myomectomy (to preserve fertility) or hysterectomy